OpenAiTx/OpenAiTx/projects/mini-software/MiniExcel/README-en.md

 response.End();
 ```

 #### 5. Dynamic i18n multi-language and role authority management

-As in the following example, create a method to handle i18n and permission management, and use `yield return` to return IEnumerable<Dictionary<string, object>> in order to achieve dynamic, low-memory processing.
+Like the example, create a method to handle i18n and permission management, and use `yield return to return IEnumerable<Dictionary<string, object>>` to achieve dynamic and low-memory processing effects

 ```csharp
 void Main()